AndrewKralovec/FantasyCriticBot/README.md

 ## Notes/Thoughts
 Using dotnet because im more familiar with it.
 However, mono is a better supported runtime.
 Maybe i switch.
 Thinking that the notification Service should be in the same thread as the bot.
+You'll have to figure out how to store your login credits.
+I'm not at the point of storing them yet.